Are you looking for things to do in Montpellier? Then continue reading!

 If your trip has a good-sized budget then you have to check out the cocktails at Le Parfum.

-The decor here is incredible, the staff are friendly and the cocktails are to die for.
+The decor here is incredible, the staff is friendly and the cocktails are to die for.

 Gabriel, Créateur de Gourmandises – The Best Patisserie